Find your best self before the wedding ceremony and read marriage, relationship, and wellness tips from Denver wedding officiant, Michael Moody.

 Check-out: 10:00 am

 Directions: Our preference from the airport is the Skybus which drops you at Southern Cross Station at a cost of $19 per person, you can buy tickets at the airport or online.
-One of us can meet you at the bus terminal and it's a short tram ride to the apartment.
-Taxi fare is $50-$60, the trip is around 25 minutes.
+One of us can meet you at the bus terminal, and it's a short tram ride to the apartment.
+The taxi fare is $50-$60, and the trip is about 25 minutes.

 Tours